 In a word, glorious.
 Let the clicking commence!

-I’ll start with the good news: you can still stop ad delivery any time you want, without exhausting your entire budget.
+Luckily, you can stop ad delivery any time you want, without exhausting your entire budget.

 What percentage of listeners would you guess clicked through?
 10%?
 2%?
 Nope.